GluuFederation/docs-gg-prod/docs/source/tutorials/uma-claim-gathering-tutorial.md

 ## Pre-requisites

 - Gluu Gateway 4.0: This is our UMA Resource Server (RS), where policies are enforced, a.k.a. the Policy Enforcement Point (PEP).
-[Install Gluu Gateway](../installation.md)
+[Install Gluu Gateway](../installation.md).
+[OXD Server](https://gluu.org/docs/oxd/4.0/) is a static APIs web application which will install during GG installation.

 - Gluu Server 4.0: This is our UMA Authorization Server (AS), where policies are stored and evaluated, a.k.a. the Policy Decision Point (PDP).
 [Install Gluu](https://gluu.org/docs/ce/4.0/installation-guide/install-ubuntu/)

 - Python CGI script demo app: This is our UMA Requesting Party (RqP), which will be making authentication and authorization requests on behalf of the user.
 Installation instructions [below](#demo-app-configuration-rqp)

-- Protected API: In our demo, we are using a demo Node.js App.
+- Protected(Upstream) API: In our demo, we are using a demo Node.js App.
+Take Node.js demo from [here](https://github.com/GluuFederation/gluu-gateway/tree/version_4.0/gg-demo/node-api).

 ## Gluu Gateway configuration (RS)